4 Tips to Consider Before Investing in Additional Warehouse Space

 Thankfully not.
 In fact, secondary industrial markets have great potential.
 A study released by commercial real estate firm CBRE revealed that the need for a greater supply chain presence outside major areas is accelerating the warehouse growth in secondary markets.

 These smaller markets, such as Denver, Las Vegas and Portland, Oregon, are attractive because of their more affordable rents.
 The average rent in the 17 U.S. secondary markets defined by CBRE rose 13 percent since 2011, which is less than half of the rate increase for primary markets.
+Additionally, several of these secondary markets are popular with Millennials, indicating that they could be prime targets for ecommerce growth.

-Although order volume may not be as high in the secondary markets, the demand is diversifying as consumers from any part of the country are able to order online.
+Although order volume may not currently be as high in the secondary markets, the demand is diversifying as consumers from any part of the country are able to order online.
 Ecommerce is not exclusive to large metropolitan areas, so opening operations in smaller, strategically chosen markets can save you money while still giving you the ability to meet customer expectations.

 Optimizing Your Established Facility